United States 17 min

 Learn how to use an EOR in the United States and find out how an employer of record platform like Remote can make it easy to hire globally with full compliance.

-Remote’s EOR service saves time, and removes the need to hire an expensive, in-house HR team.
-This allows you to focus on what matters: running your core operations, and actually growing your business.
+Remote’s EOR service saves time and removes the need to hire an expensive, in-house HR team.
+This allows you to focus on what matters: running your core operations and actually growing your business.

 What if I don’t want to use an EOR?

-For instance, if you have an entity but you don’t want to arrange your own benefits, insurances, and registrations, you can use our US-specific professional employer organization (PEO) services to pay and manage your people.
-You can learn more about the differences between EORs and PEOs — and which is more suitable for your business — in our detailed guide.
+Learn more about the differences between EORs and PEOs — and which approach is more suitable for your business — in our detailed guide.

 Expand into the US with Remote